k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 #### Field Type Include List

-The ```fieldTypeIncludeList``` plugin input parameter allows controlling which field data types should be considered for checking the distinct values.
+The ```fieldTypeIncludeList``` plugin input parameter controls which field data types are considered when checking for distinct values.

 By default, it is set to STRING, INTEGER for this plugin.
 The valid values are: STRING, INTEGER, REAL, DATETIME, DATE, BOOLEAN.

 #### Field Name Include List

-Allows to setup an override list of field names.
+This parameter allows to set up an override list of field names.
 These fields will be included in the plugin's validation algorithm, even if they are PII or belong to a small table (see the ```minSampleSize``` property).

 #### Field Name Exclude List